tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema-recommendations.rst

 the metadata.
 This may for instance happen, if this information is simply unknown, if a property has not or not yet been assigned a value, or if it is not appropriate to disclose some piece of information.
-In these cases it is still useful to make it at least explicit that this information has not been omitted inadvertently and also to give a reason, why it is missing.
-PIDINST adopts for this purpose the *standard values for unknown information* from DataCite, see Appendix 3 in the DataCite Metadata Schema Documentation.
+As an example for the latter case, consider a person that contributes measurements to a citizen science project, but who prefers to remain anonymous for privacy reasons.
+That person might not want to be named as the owner of the instrument taking the data.

-[#datacite2019]_
+In all these cases it is still useful to make it at least explicit that this information has not been omitted inadvertently and also to give a reason, why it is missing.
+PIDINST adopts for this purpose the *standard values for unknown information* from DataCite, see Appendix 3 in the DataCite Metadata Schema Documentation. [#datacite2019]_

 .. _snip-schema-unknown-xml:
 .. code-block:: XML